kingabzpro/Issue-Analyzer/README.md

 - **Testing Strategy**: Unit, integration, and manual testing approaches
 - **Risk Assessment**: Edge cases, potential issues, and open questions

+### Output Format

 Results are saved to `output/execution_plan_{repo}_{issue}_{timestamp}.md`

+The console output includes:
+- Real-time streaming of the execution plan as it's generated
+- Tool call progress with numbered tracking
+- Reasoning steps showing the agent's thought process
+- Summary of all tools used during analysis

 ## Development